duckietown/book-opmanual-duckiedrone/src/motors-esc/instructions.md

 Pads for soldering the red and black monitor battery leads
 ```

-These wires are soldered as to go across the PDB, toward where the flight controller will be mounted.
+These wires are soldered as to go out of the PDB.

 ```{figure} ../_images/motors-esc/soldered_battery_leads.jpg
 :width: 400px